philc/book-notes/how to raise an adult - julie lythcott-haims.md

 * Show your love.
 "When your kid gets home from school or activities, or you get home from work, set aside what you're doing, step away from your computer, put down your phone, and let them see the joy their presence brings you."
-* (I should implement more protected "reunion time" where we can show each other joy and appreciation when the kids arrive home from school.)
 * Notice them being good: "I saw you", not "you're amazing."
-* Setbacks are essential "growth producing events."
+* Setbacks are "essential growth producing events."
 They're being pruned out of childhoods by over-active parents.
-* An explanation for why affluent kids and children of immigrants have trouble finding their way is that they're deprived of opportunities for perseverance, grit, hardship, tough tradeoffs, and realistic feedback relative to poor kids.
+* An explanation for why affluent kids and children of immigrants have trouble finding their way: they're deprived of opportunities for perseverance, grit, hardship, tough tradeoffs, and realistic feedback relative to poor kids.

 ## Have a wider mind-set about colleges (chap 19)

 * "Today we have a large number of students at great places who feel they really ought to be someplace else.
 If you walk around with that mind-set, it's going to wreck your college experience.
-Aall of these places are *gifts*, but they aren't treated as gifts, because students spend all their time thinking they should have gotten in to a different school."
+All of these places are *gifts*, but they aren't treated as gifts, because students spend all their time thinking they should have gotten in to a different school."
-* (It's true: schools are ranked high mostly because of selectivity, not quality.
-Can we let go of the notion that we need to beat the punishing odds, and just enjoy the process and appreciate the school that we got into?)
+* (It's true: schools are ranked high mostly because of selectivity.
+Can we let go of the notion that we need to beat the punishing odds, and just enjoy the process and appreciate the school that we end up attending?)
 * "Many kids would choose a different kind of race, and perhaps a chance to enjoy the ride of childhood instead of racing right through it."
 * The 10 most selective schools have only an admissions rate of 5-10%.
 But the next 30 are 10-20%.
   The next 60 are 20-33%.
-There's 2600 U.S. colleges.
+There's 2,600 U.S. colleges.
 * Kids admitted to top colleges but who attend elsewhere end up with the same average income.
 * "Kids at less prestigious schools are apt to be more interesting, more curious, more open, more appreciative of what they're getting, and far less entitled and competitive.
 They tend to act like